iamMAHAM/alx-higher_level_programming/0x00-python-hello_world/README.md

 * You are not allowed to use any loops or conditional statements.
 * You have to use the variables str1 and str2 in your new line of code
 * Your program should be exactly 5 lines long

+## 7. Copy - Cut - Paste
+Complete this source code

+* You can find the source code here <a href="https://github.com/holbertonschool/0x00.py/blob/master/7-edges.py">here</a>
+* You are not allowed to use any loops or conditional statements
+* Your program should be exactly 8 lines long
+* word_first_3 should contain the first 3 letters of the variable word
+* word_last_2 should contain the last 2 letters of the variable word
+* middle_word should contain the value of the variable word without the * first and last letters